maxtrdina/Pitt-MS-Project/README.md

 specifies what Spines nodes and agents to use.
 The manager then checks agents and nodes specified by the user to ensure that they will work and have available flow, and then uses them for flow creation.
 Upon flow creation, the resources required by the new flow are decremented from the flow available on the spines nodes and the flow receives its own unique spines port number.
 Checking for availability occurs before both of these tasks are performed.
-The project is written in a way to q facilitate the future implementation of manager selected agents/Spines nodes, but that does not exist today.
+The project is written in a way that should facilitate the future implementation of manager selected agents/Spines nodes, but that does not exist today.

 ## Testbed